Everything you need to know about the First Home Super Saver Scheme

 Taxed going in

-If you contribute using a salary sacrifice arrangement or as tax-deductible super contributions, the super fund will levy a 15% contributions tax.
-This 15% tax rate may be lower than the normal marginal tax rate you pay on your income.
+If you contribute through a salary sacrifice arrangement or make tax-deductible super contributions, a 15 per cent contributions tax will apply.
+This tax rate is often lower than your standard marginal tax rate.

 Taxed coming out

-The FHSS release amount that you eventually withdraw from your fund for the purchase, together with associated earnings, will be subject to withholding tax at your marginal tax rate, less a 30% tax offset.
-This amount plus the FHSS amount are included in your tax return for the year you request the release.
+When you withdraw your FHSS amount, it will be subject to withholding tax at your marginal tax rate, reduced by a 30 per cent tax offset.
+The withdrawn amount and any associated earnings will be included in your tax return for the financial year you request the release.

 Maximum release limits

-You will also receive an amount of earnings that relate to those contributions, calculated by the ATO.
+You will also receive an amount of earnings related to those contributions, calculated by the ATO.

 Applying for a release of funds

-You can request the release of your FHSS amount around the same time you start your home buying activities - you don't have to wait until you sign a contract.
-However, you must have a determination from the ATO.
-If you've received a determination and signed a contract, you must request a release within 14 days of signing the contract.
+You can request the release of your FHSS amount once you’re ready to start your home-buying process - you don’t have to wait until you sign a contract.
+Ensure you have a determination from the ATO before proceeding.

 Notifying the ATO once a contract is signed

-• Check with your employer to confirm they offer salary sacrifice arrangements
+- Confirm with your employer if they offer salary sacrifice arrangements

-• Check with your super fund to confirm they will be able to release the funds and whether extra charges will apply
+- Check with your super fund to ensure they can release the funds and whether extra charges will apply

 Want to learn more?

 You can learn more about the FHSS scheme at ato.gov.au.
-Alternatively, contact a member of our Finance Solutions team if you would like assistance with arranging finance for your property, or contact a member of our Private Wealth team for advice around your personal tax and superannuation strategies.
+If you would like assistance with arranging finance for your property, contact a member of our Finance Solutions team.
+If you would like tailored advice for your personal tax and superannuation strategies, contact a member of our Private Wealth team.

 Marie Ryan is an accredited finance broker and authorised credit representative 519653 of BDO Corporate Finance Ltd (ACN 010 185 725) Australian Credit Licence 24551.
 Your full financial needs and requirements need to be assessed prior to any offer or acceptance of a loan product.